syntaxsurge/lexlink/README.md

 ### Story configuration

 - `STORY_SPG_NFT_ADDRESS` must be an SPG contract you control on Aeneid.
+- `STORY_LICENSE_TOKEN_ADDRESS` points at the PILicenseToken ERC-721 contract for the active Story network.
 - `STORY_LICENSE_TEMPLATE_ADDRESS` should point to the PIL template (public deployments are published in Story documentation).
 - The private key will sign all workflows; keep it secure.